Slow Down Baby

-"Slow Down Baby" is a song by American recording artist Christina Aguilera from her fifth studio album, Back to Basics (2006).
+"Slow Down Baby" is a song recorded by American singer Christina Aguilera from her fifth studio album, Back to Basics (2006).
 It was released as the album's fourth single on July 28, 2007 by RCA Records.
 It was written by Aguilera, Mark Ronson, Kara DioGuardi and Raymond Angry, and produced by Ronson and co-produced by Aguilera.
 The song is built around samples of "Window Raisin' Granny" (1973) by American group Gladys Knight and the Pips and "So Seductive" (2005) by American rapper Tony Yayo.
 Due to the inclusion of the samples, the original songs' writers obtained writing credits.

 Musically, "Slow Down Baby" is a pop and R&B song that incorporates elements of funk, hip hop and soul.
 It features claviola, horn, organ and piano instrumentation.
 The single was only released in Australia during the Oceanian leg of Aguilera's Back to Basics Tour (2007).
 "Slow Down Baby" peaked at number 21 on the Australian Singles Chart, although it did not receive any promotion in that country.